rimutaka/posts/on-power-users/readme.md

 ![power users vs opportunity graph](usage-graph.png)

 And power-users are a noisy bunch.
-They are you hear from most.
+They are who you hear from most.
 Here is another quote from Sarah Travel:

 > ... because your power-users are your most vocal group and **may you be so lucky to have these people as your early adopters, they are your biggest believers, the evangelists**, but because they love your product so much they are always making requests to your team about new things to build, new features, that only they would use themselves.